Updated: April, 2026

 Robo-Advisor Is Right When:

-- Your portfolio is under $500K
+✓ Your portfolio is under $500K

-- You want low-cost, hands-off investing
+✓ You want low-cost, hands-off investing

-- Your needs are straightforward — retirement, general wealth building
+✓ Your needs are straightforward: retirement, general wealth building

-- You value automation over personalized relationship
+✓ You value automation over a personalized relationship

 Human Advisor Adds Value When: